You can complete their online quiz to find out what role would suit you best.

 Reach Volunteering has roles for people in the south east and many major charities have local offices as well.
 While there is no over-arching regional hub for people looking to help out others in their community, most county councils have volunteering notices on their websites, including Kent, Surrey, and Hampshire.

-Those based in the South West can use Do IT to search hundreds of opportunities from volunteer group leaders to shop team members.
-One organisation in Bristol is even looking from Instagrammers to help them engage with more young people.
+Those based in the south-west can use Do IT to search hundreds of opportunities from volunteer group leaders to shop team members.

 The service has been helping working with the government to help people get involved in supporting the most vulnerable people in their homes.
 For those who might need to stay at home during the pandemic, some roles allow you to serve your community from home.